frederic-perez/AmE-dictionary/dictionary.md

 __spangle__ _v_ :five::shit: (spangled, spangling)
 __spar__ _n_
 __spars__ _n_
-__spat__ :two: :shit: _This spat demonstrated that Rogozin is trying to prove that he's set to revamping the industry._
+__spat__ :two::shit: _This spat demonstrated that Rogozin is trying to prove that he's set to revamping the industry._
 __spat__ _Public spat._
 __spate__ :three: /speɪt/ _n_ A large number of similar things coming in quick succession. _Syn_ series, succession, run _A spate af hate speech._ _A spate of cross-border attacks._
 __spay__ _v_